BASEMENT OS

 The Solution: Unity MCPModel Context Protocol - a way for AI agents to communicate with Unity Editor directly gave Claude hands.
 Now it does the full loop: write script → trigger compilation → check errors → attach to GameObjects → enter Play mode → verify.
 Zero human intervention.

 The Learning: This taught me that real automation isn’t about speed - it’s about eliminating the feedback loop.
 I went from “human as button-clicker” to “human as architect.”
-That’s the leadership transfer I’m after.
-As HumanLayer puts it, good AI tooling is about leveraging stateless functions correctly.

 Why It Matters: This pattern applies beyond VRChat.
 Any runtime environment (web apps, mobile, game engines) needs autonomous test → fix → verify loops.
-Companies pay for people who build these internal tools.

 December 3, 2025